ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.knmi-weather/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__
 -->
+### 1.0.2 (2021-08-30) - Optimize error message in case API limit is reached
+* (DutchmanNL) Optimize error message in case API limit is reached

 ### 1.0.1 (2021-08-17)
 * (DutchmanNL) Add support for windrgr